 Wilmington College's athletic training education program is fully accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 In fact, WC was found to be in compliance in every area examined by a site visit team in 1999 when the first comprehensive review of the program was conducted.
 It is very rare for programs seeking initial accreditation to be in compliance with every standard and guideline, however, Wilmington met all Standards and Guidelines the first time.
-In 2005 our program was re-evaluated for continuing accreditation and received the maximum accredtation period possible, seven years.
-Wilmingtons athletic training program is fully accredted until 2012, at that time the program will undergo another comprehensive review for continuing accredtation.
+In 2012 our program was re-evaluated for continuing accreditation and had a very successful review.
+We again received the maximum accredtation period possible, ten years.
+Wilmingtons athletic training program is fully accredted until 2022, at that time the program will undergo another comprehensive review for continuing accredtation.

 Athletic Training is an exciting and fast-paced allied medical profession.
 As an integral member of the athletic healthcare team, the Certified Athletic Trainer (ATC) is educated in the prevention, treatment and rehabilitation of sports-related injuries and illnesses sustained by physically active people.
 To become a Certified Athletic Trainer one must first graduate from an accredited Athletic Training education program like Wilmington's.
 Upon graduation students must pass the BOC (Board of Certifiaction) exam to become certified.
 The success rate of Wilmington College graduates on the BOC exam has consistantly surpassed the national average for passing the test on the first attempt.
 In 1997, one of our graduates and now current faculty, Linda Tecklenburg, scored the highest in the nation on the exam.
 Wilmington College has been extremely successful in preparing students for certification.
 Over 250 Wilmington graduates are now Certified Athletic Trainers practicing in a variety of employment settings.